As of Friday, September 9th, 2022, masks will be encouraged for all visitors to the Museum, but will no longer be required.

 Know Before You Visit

 The New York Transit Museum is excited to welcome visitors back to our Court Street station home.
-Advance tickets, masks, and proof of vaccination are required.
+Advance tickets and masks are encouraged.
 For the health and safety of our visitors and staff, we have updated our schedule and policies.
 Here’s what you need to know before you visit.

 RESERVE YOUR TICKETS IN ADVANCE

-- All visitors, including members, must reserve tickets online in advance.
+- All visitors, including members, are strongly encouraged to reserve tickets online in advance.

 - Please do not arrive more than 5 minutes before your reservation time.
 You will have a 30 minute window, starting at the time of your reservation, during which you may enter the Museum.